• Skip to primary navigation

 Making the candy

-• You start the process by sifting the icing (powdered) sugar.
-Icing sugar tends to be lumpy and it is best sifted before making these mint candies or you could end up with tiny lumps of sugar in your candy.
-Once the icing sugar is sifted, set it aside.
+• You start the process by sifting the powdered sugar.
+This sugar tends to be lumpy and it is best sifted before making these mint candies or you could end up with tiny lumps of sugar in your candy.
+Once the sugar is sifted, set it aside.

-• Add the sifted icing sugar, a little at a time (to avoid the sugar flying all over) until it is all combined with butter.
+• Add the sifted powdered sugar, a little at a time over low speed (to avoid the sugar flying all over) until it is all combined with butter.
+Another option is to mix the sugar in by hand (with a spoon) until it is lightly moistened before using the machine).

 • The mixture will appear crumbly at this stage, and that is because the proportion of sugar is much more than butter.